What is scalp

-Psoriasis is a common skin condition that features raised scaly red patches, or plaques, on the skin.
-It is a chronic condition with symptoms that may be worse at times and then improve.
-It’s also considered an autoimmune disease, meaning your immune system causes harm to your body instead of protecting it.
+Psoriasis is a common skin condition.
+It features raised and scaly red patches, or plaques, on the skin.
+It’s a chronic condition with symptoms that may worsen at times and then improve.
+It’s also considered an autoimmune disease.
+This means your immune system causes harm to your body instead of protecting it.

 There are different types of psoriasis.
 The most common type is chronic plaque psoriasis.
 This type can spread over the body, but it most often affects the:

 Other types of psoriasis may affect the whole body or specific areas like the legs and trunk, or areas where skin touches skin, like the fingers or in the armpits.

 When psoriasis appears on the scalp, it’s called scalp psoriasis.
 Scalp psoriasis is common among people with chronic plaque psoriasis.
 The American Academy of Dermatology notes it affects the scalp in at least 50 percent of people with chronic plaque psoriasis.

 Treatment can lessen symptoms and help prevent complications.
 Read on to learn more about scalp psoriasis.

 Symptoms may vary from mild to severe and include:

 - bleeding or temporary hair loss from scratching or removing the plaques on the scalp

 These symptoms usually appear evenly on both sides of the scalp, or they may affect most of the head.
 They may also extend to the: